-4 steps for a happier back and neck
+4 tips for a happier back and neck

 Ouch!
 Most of us have had an aching back or a sore neck ruin a perfectly OK day — some of us more often than others.